Quarantining with St Giles

 - - If you have booked to stay in homestay accommodation, our host families will be happy to welcome you into their homes!

 - - Your meals will be provided whilst you are in self-isolation, and the host family will be able to do any shopping as needed.
 If you have booked half-board homestay, there will be an additional charge of £35/$35 per week, for full-board, including lunches.
 If you are under 18 and studying in the UK or are studying in Vancouver, you will have to choose this option if you need to self-isolate.
-If you are over 18 and studying in the UK, we would highly recommend this option, as you will only be able to leave your accommodation for essential shopping trips during the isolation period.
+If you are over 18 and studying in the UK, we would highly recommend this option, as if you will require help buying groceries, other shopping or picking up medication, you should ask friends, your host family or order a delivery.

 - - You will be able to spend time at home with your host family, practising English at home and getting to know English customs, while adjusting to life in the UK or Canada